 Contact the business developments officer at your locality for more details and permissions in opening up a business in your area.
 Follow it to the T.

-Also read up on the legalities of selling goods in your area.
-For eg. in US you cannot sell cotton nightwear garments for kids, but there is no problem about it in other countries.
+Read up on the legalities of selling goods in your area.
+For eg. in US you cannot sell cotton nightwear garments for kids, but there is no problem with it in some other countries.
 So local laws have to be heeded properly and followed diligently.

 It is ok if you do not have employees.
 Many business owners start on their own, doing everything themselves till they start making a profit.

-Ensure the employees you hire follow all the operational policies in your store.
-Do not compromise in this; if the owner is slack about rules expect the employees to throw the rues down the drain
+Ensure that the employees you hire follow all the operational policies in your store.
+Do not compromise in this; if the owner is slack about rules, expect the employees to throw the rules down the drain.

-Run different promotions through out the year (25% this valentines day for buying a couple mug etc) and communicate this to your customer database.
-Cutomers love discounts and they will come and buy non discounted items too.
+Run different promotions throughout the year (25% off this Valentine’s day for buying couple scarves) and communicate this to your customer database.
+Customers love discounts and they will come and buy non-discounted items too.

-Every season a major sale (end of season sale) can also clear your inventory and infuse a freshness to your store.
+Every season a major sale (end of season sale) can also clear your inventory and infuse freshness to your store.

 You will need the following supplies when you start a boutique